dhhyi/travel-packlist/README.md

 ## Technology

 This app is developed using Angular 19 with the new experimental zoneless change detection strategy.
 Wherever possible, I used signals to model data flow.

 For styling, I use [TailwindCSS](https://tailwindcss.com/).

+Managing the rules grammar and parsing it is done using [Peggy](https://peggyjs.org/).

 [Showdown](https://showdownjs.com/) is used in a build step for converting the syntax documentation for the rule format from markdown to HTML.